 Gastric sleeve surgery can provide patients the ability to lose weight gradually and in a healthy way while helping them maintain their weight in the future.
 All of these benefits are long term.
 Many patients report keeping the weight they lost off 10–15 years following their procedure.

-A Lighter Me works with some of the most experienced surgeons in Mexico who have thousands of gastric sleeve success stories.
-Contact us today to further discuss your gastric sleeve surgery
+A Lighter Me works with some of the most experienced surgeons in the world who have thousands of gastric sleeve success stories.
+Call us today to further discuss your gastric sleeve surgery in Tijuana Mexico.

 Gastric Sleeve Surgery Expectations